vkakde/linkStateRouting/README.md

 Write a main function that proceeds as follows:

-i.
-At the beginning of the program, create routers and initialize their direct links by reading in infile.dat. ii.
-Prompt the user if they would like to continue (enter "C"), quit (enter "Q"), print the routing table of a router ("P" followed by the router's id number), shut down a router (enter "S" followed by the id number), or start up a router (enter "T" followed by the id). iii.
-If the user chooses to continue, you should call the originatePacket() function on every router in whatever order you choose.
-Then prompt again. iv.
-If the user shuts down a router, change the router object so that it does not send out any LSP or do anything in response to originatePacket or receivePacket function calls.
+1. At the beginning of the program, create routers and initialize their direct links by reading in infile.dat.
+2. Prompt the user if they would like to continue (enter "C"), quit (enter "Q"), print the routing table of a router ("P" followed by the router's id number), shut down a router (enter "S" followed by the id number), or start up a router (enter "T" followed by the id).
+3. If the user chooses to continue, you should call the originatePacket() function on every router in whatever order you choose.
+Then prompt again.
+4. If the user shuts down a router, change the router object so that it does not send out any LSP or do anything in response to originatePacket or receivePacket function calls.
-v.
-If the user starts up a router, change the router object so it once again behaves normally.
-(Routers initially are started, not stopped.) vi.
-If the user chooses to print the routing table, display the table and then prompt again. vii.
+5. If the user starts up a router, change the router object so it once again behaves normally.
+(Routers initially are started, not stopped.)
+6. If the user chooses to print the routing table, display the table and then prompt again.
+7i.
 If the user chooses to quit, exit the program.